bhollan/folder_practice/README.md

 If you need to use absolute paths during development/playing/experiments, GO FOR IT!
 But anything that I grade will get points taken off for having absolute paths in it.
 It's bad practice in every respect and has no 'upside' to it.

-The way I write my paths is using the pandas shortcuts (`<grumpy-old-man-voice>`They didn't have those when I was your age, see!`</grumpy-old-man-voice>`).
+The way I write my paths is using the pandas shortcuts (`<grumpy-old-man-voice>`"They didn't even have those when I was your age, see!"`</grumpy-old-man-voice>`).
 It's quite simple.
 Just start typing something like:
 ```
-pd.read_csv()
+pd.read_csv('./')
 ```
-Then with your cursor inside the ()'s, just hit the <TAB> key and it will open up a drop down that you can navigate.
-If you don't see your file, but you see the file your folder is in, do not dismay!
-Just select, for example, the /raw_data/ folder from the drop-down and press <ENTER>.
+Then with your cursor inside the `('')`'s, right after the `./` just hit the `<TAB>` key and it will open up a drop down that you can navigate.
+If you don't see your file, but you see the folder your file is in, do not dismay!
+Just select, for example, the `raw_data` folder from the drop-down and press `<ENTER>` and then `<TAB>` again.

 But Brian!
 I used:
 	A: pwd